freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-data-analysis-with-python/data-analysis-with-python-course/python-introduction.english.md

 More resources:

-- <a href="https://github.com/ine-rmotr-curriculum/ds-content-python-under-10-minutes" target='_blank' rel='noopener' rel='noreferrer'>Notebooks on GitHub</a>
+- <a href="https://github.com/ine-rmotr-curriculum/ds-content-python-under-10-minutes" target='_blank' rel='noopener noreferrer'>Notebooks on GitHub</a>
-- <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target='_blank' rel='noopener' rel='noreferrer'>How to open Notebooks from GitHub using Google Colab.</a>
+- <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target='_blank' rel='noopener noreferrer'>How to open Notebooks from GitHub using Google Colab.</a>

 </section>